GuiltyKing12/FinalProjectCsci441/README.txt

-Brandon Her - bher@mines.edu
+Jose "Kito" Acosta - jacosta@mymail.mines.edu
-Rouge One Star Lords
+Guild: Rogue One Star Lords
+Guild Members: 	Brandon Her (Turning in the Code)
+				Kento Okamoto

 Final Project - Keys to the Kingdom

-Description: This is a basic simulation of the solar system.
-By controlling a space ship one can fly through and see the eight planets (pluto ain't a planet anymore) and the sun.
-There is an asteroid belt and the sun.
-There are baisc collisons as well.
+Description: This is a basic simulation of the Solar System.
+By controlling a spaceship, one can fly through the Solar System and see the eight planets (Pluto ain't a planet anymore).
+There is also an asteroid belt and the Sun.
+There are basic collisions as well.

 Instruction:
   Run: enter in './keysToTheKingdom'